TechCowboy/fujinet-weather/README.md

 # Update Notes

 ### ADAM

+  Nov 2024 - This version has the following features:
+  1) Get weather data from open-meteo.com
+  2) Additional informatin is included on forecast page
+  3) Fixed possible buffer overflow condition on URL
+  4) Update frequency was inconsistent -- fixed

   June 24 - This version has the following features
   1) Option feature the change polling frequency
   2) Only asks for weather no more than once every 10 minutes